How our SRA investigations solicitors can help

 Most SRA investigations start when the authority receives a complaint.
 This may be from a client, a third party, an opponent or due to a self-report.
 However, SRA investigations can also come about through reports from the Legal Ombudsman, from another regulator such as the FCA or the ICO, from the police, and even following media coverage.

-Having decided to investigate, the SRA will appoint a Forensic Investigator who has the power to require attendance at interviews, provision of information and documents, and permission to carry out on-site inspections.
+Having decided to investigate, the SRA will appoint an Investigator who has the power to require attendance at interviews, provision of information and documents, and permission to carry out on-site inspections.

-After completing his or her enquiries, the Forensic Investigator will prepare a Forensic Investigation Report, in which any alleged breaches of the SRA’s codes, standards, principles or regulations are set out.
-If issues of professional misconduct are raised in the report, the SRA will alert the solicitor or firm concerned in a document sometimes referred to as an ‘Explanation with Warnings’ (EWW) letter.
+After completing his or her enquiries, the Investigator will prepare a report, in which any alleged breaches of the SRA’s codes, standards, principles or regulations are set out.
+If issues of professional misconduct are raised in the report, the SRA will alert the solicitor or firm by giving notice to them.
+The solicitor or firm has the opportunity to respond in writing to this notice.

 The SRA then makes its disciplinary decision.
-If it decides the matter is serious enough to merit referral to the SDT, it will prepare ‘a Rule 12 statement’ detailing the allegations and the factual basis upon which they are made.
+If it decides the matter is serious enough to merit referral to the SDT, it will prepare an application to the Tribunal detailing the allegations and the factual basis upon which they are made.
 The SDT reviews this, and if it agrees that there is a case to answer, it will serve the statement and supporting evidence on the solicitor or firm concerned and SDT proceedings will follow.

 If the SRA determines that the matter falls below the threshold for referral to the SDT, then its sanction is normally a rebuke, fine or Regulatory Settlement Agreement (RSA), more details on which are below.